NateKulton/code_wars/exercises/codeWarsNotes.md

 if the value at each index is less than 5, or equal to or higher than it.
 In the of it being lower I push '0' to fakeBinaryArr and it the case that it is higher or equal to 5 I push '1' to fakeBinaryArr.
 At the end of the function I call join on fakeBinaryArr and join all the characters together to create a string instead of an array.

+sumMixedArray.js Notes:

+This one was simple, I copy the array and change all the values it be of number type.
+Then I iterate through the new array and added each value to my sum variable and then I return sum